t4ol1n/tif/examples/jaxws-jms/README.txt

 The sample requires a JMS broker to be running:

   * From the command line, run:
-     mvn -Pjms.broker
+> mvn -Pjms.broker

-  That will create a new broker broker with the defaults and will then start it.
+  That will create a new broker (using the default configuration) and will start it.

 3) Starting the Service
 -------------------------------------------------------------------------------

+3.1) In Jetty
-  * From the command line:
+  * From the command line, run:
-     cd server ; mvn exec:java
+> cd server ; mvn exec:java

-  * From within the OSGi container command line, run: features:install tif-example-jaxws-jms
+3.2) From within the TIF OSGi container command line, run: karaf@tif> features:install tif-example-jaxws-jms
+     "list | grep TIF" should now show the bundle of the example the server bundle should be in an 'Active' State

 4) Running the Client